Polymorphic Light Eruption

 Experts believe PLE affects up to 15 percent of the UK population, which makes it a fairly common problem (more women are thought to be affected than men).
 It usually starts before you reach the age of 30 and can run in families – according to the NHS, around 20 percent of people with PLE have another family member affected.
 You can also have PLE whatever your skin type, though it’s thought people with fair skin are more commonly affected.

 PLE is also thought to be more common in northern countries – such as the UK – and countries that aren’t very sunny.
+To learn more about how the sun affects your skin, see our helpful guide.

 What are the symptoms?